mehmetalisavas/cacoo/README.md

 - func OptionUserAgent(agent string) Option // use custom user agent
 - func OptionBaseURL(url string) Option // sets the custom url for client

-// TODO: // Token is also might be added with Option
+// TODO: // Token is also might be added via Option
 ```